This article is our attempt to decide what Accor Live Limitless points are worth. How should you value them?

 Here’s a real example.
 I value Marriott Bonvoy points at 0.5p as our article will show in a few days.
 If you do 20 Marriott hotel stays and use Bonvoy points for all of them, I think you will average 0.5p, give or take.

-This October, I have three nights at the astounding Al Maha desert resort in Dubai booked.
-This is getting me 1.5p per Bonvoy point vs my 0.5p valuation.
+Last October, I booked three nights at the Al Maha desert resort in Dubai.
+This got me 1.5p per Bonvoy point vs my 0.5p valuation.

 What are Accor Live Limitless points worth?